ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 ## Prerequisites

 - [LTS Node.js Version](https://nodejs.org/en/download)
-- Couchbase Cluster (Self Managed or Capella) with [Search Service](https://docs.couchbase.com/server/current/fts/fts-introduction.html)
+- Couchbase Cluster (Self Managed or Capella) version 7.6+  with [Search Service](https://docs.couchbase.com/server/current/fts/fts-introduction.html)

 > Note that this tutorial is designed to work with the latest Node SDK version (4.3.0+) for Couchbase.
 It will not work with the older Node.js versions.

+> Vector Search in Couchbase is only supported at Couchbase Version 7.6+.

 ## Quick Start Guide: